Calendar 2019 - 2020

 Paint or draw the human figure in costume, delving into themes such as historical dress, the use of hats, musical instruments, and other evocative or historically significant props.
 Develop a fuller understanding of light and shadow, warm and cool colors, sculptural strokes, and simple, expressive shapes while using the painting medium of your choice, including oil, pastel, or watercolor.
 There will be a focus on creating the portrait; it will teach the student to draw and paint facial features more accurately and 3-dimensionally.
 The instructor will analyze the structure of the eyes, nose, mouth, cheeks, chin, and ears.
-For oil painters, we will provide you with a painting medium that is non-toxic and allows painters to achieve wonderful results without toxic fumes.
-We will be using a refined non-toxic linseed oil in this class as an oil painting medium.
+We will be using a refined non-toxic linseed oil in this class as an oil painting medium to achieve the same results as regular toxic painting mediums.
+We do not allow mineral spirits or toxic mediums like Liquin in the class.
 Open to all levels.

 Abstract Painting: The Process

 1pm - 4pm